Genndoso/N_step_oil_rate_prediction/README.md

 # Oil rate prediction on N steps
-Here is an example of a solution to oil rate prediction on N_steps Solution is based on Catboost regression model with deep feature engineering research.
+Here is an example of a solution to oil rate prediction on 90 days ahead applied to 106 wells Solution is based on Catboost regression model with deep feature engineering research.
 Features are aimed to analyze sliding window statistics

 ## Catboost model RMSE = 2.78